 Conflicts of interest: AM is a National Institute for Health Research (NIHR) Senior Investigator.
 The views expressed in this article are those of the authors and not necessarily those of the NIHR, or the Department of Health and Social Care.
 All other authors have no conflicts of interest to declare.

-Background.
-Tobacco and nicotine marketplaces have diversified over the past decade, including with the introduction of Heated Tobacco Products (HTPs), such as IQOS.
+Background and Aims.
+Tobacco and nicotine marketplaces have diversified over the past decade, including with the introduction of Heated Tobacco Products (HTPs), such as the brand IQOS.
 HTPs typically heat tobacco to generate an aerosol that is inhaled.
 HTP nomenclature is lacking, and how HTP users define and identify themselves remains understudied.
 Research in this area is important because language can construct identity, and identity can shape behaviour.

-Aims.
-To explore users’ language choice when describing IQOS use, and how language relates to user identity.
+This study aimed to explore users’ language choice when describing IQOS use, and how language relates to user identity.

 Methods.
 Qualitative interviews in London, UK, with 30 adult current and former IQOS users.
 Analyses were guided by Iterative Categorization.

-Findings.
+Results.
 Overall, participants expressed confusion and a lack of suitable terminology for how to describe IQOS use.
 Verbs such as ‘heating’ and ‘IQOSing’ were rarely endorsed.
 Most often, participants reverted to ‘smoking’ when describing IQOS use and commonly referred to HEETS (tobacco sticks) as ‘cigarettes.’
 Yet, the lack of combustion, electronic device, ‘cleaner’ experience, and perceived reductions in health risks led some to frame IQOS as distinct from smoking.
 ‘Vaping’ was generally considered inappropriate for describing IQOS use.
 Participants also manipulated language to suit their circumstances and manage their identity: while some IQOS users embraced the terms ‘smoking’ and ‘smoker,’ most were eager to distinguish between using IQOS and being labelled ‘a smoker’ due to the associated negative connotations and to align with perceptions of IQOS use as a ‘better’, less harmful behaviour.
-Instead, when describing their identity, IQOS users more willingly identified as ‘vapers,’ ‘ex-smokers,’ or created new identities (e.g., ‘HEET user’).
+Instead, when describing their identity, IQOS users more willingly identified as ‘vapers,’ or ‘ex-smokers,’ or created new identities (e.g., ‘HEET user’).

 Conclusions.
-There was great ambiguity around IQOS terminology, with participants commonly referring to IQOS use as ‘smoking’ for lack of a more suitable term.
-IQOS users applied different terms to identify themselves, with most distinguishing themselves from being labelled as ‘smokers’ which may influence smoking cessation.
-Findings may inform the design of survey measures and suggest that clear terminology must be used when asking about cigarette smoking and e-cigarette and HTP use.
+People who use or have used IQOS (a HTP brand) are ambiguous about IQOS terminology.
+Participants in this study commonly referred to IQOS use as ‘smoking’ for lack of a more suitable term but also resisted being labelled as ‘smokers’, a choice which may influence smoking cessation.
+Clear terminology must be used in surveys and by healthcare professionals when asking about cigarette smoking and e-cigarette and HTP use.

 Key words.
 Heated Tobacco, Qualitative Research, Language, Identity, Smoking

-WHAT THIS RESEARCH ADDS

-In this exploratory qualitative study, current and former IQOS users used language to help construct and manage their identities.

-Extending prior research on vaping, HTP user identity was generally understood in relation to smoker identity, such that participants referred to IQOS use as ‘smoking’ but were eager to distinguish from being labelled as ‘smokers’ due to the associated negative connotations.

-Both ‘smoking’ and ‘vaping’ could be interpreted as encompassing HTP use and, as such, researchers and healthcare professionals should use clear distinct terminology when asking people to report their cigarette smoking and e-cigarette and HTP use.

 The tobacco and nicotine marketplace has experienced unprecedented diversification over the past decade,1 including the introduction of Heated Tobacco Products (HTPs) such as glo, Ploom, and IQOS.2 HTPs are electronic devices manufactured by tobacco companies, such as Philip Morris International.
 HTPs typically heat tobacco to generate an aerosol, and are hence purported to be less harmful than smoking combustible cigarettes.
 IQOS is especially widespread, being commercialized in 64 markets as of 2020.3 In the UK, IQOS has been marketed since 2016, although current use remains low at <1% and almost entirely among current or former smokers.4